Romford: 01708 745183

 • Challenging an eviction or notice

-we give you advice that’s right for your situation, keep you in the loop at every stage, and work to sort things quickly and calmly.
+We give you advice that’s right for your situation, keep you in the loop at every stage, and work to sort things quickly and calmly.

 The process for ending a tenancy depends on the type of agreement in place, the reason for eviction, and whether the tenant has breached their obligations.
 In some cases, landlords may seek possession without alleging fault, although this area of law is changing.